rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ![embr](./images/embr-2.png)

 Now, let us use ore.TableApply function with a database proxy table as input.
-This allows for in database processing and eliminates the need to “pull” data out.
+This allows for in database processing and eliminates the need to "pull" data out.

 ```